 Set up 50 years ago, the cooperative vision of Airbus was to unite the aerospace industries in France, Germany, Spain and the UK to take on the bigger might of Boeing in the US.
 A document signed in 1967 unveiled a vision of an ‘Airbus’ for Europe.
 The A300, a twin-engine, widebody, long-haul aircraft, eventually took to the skies in 1972.
 In many ways, it is the predecessor of today’s A350.

 The A300 remains part of the A350 story.
 The manufacturing relies on its fleet of bulbous Beluga aircraft, a specially adapted and bizarre-looking A300 that has been converted to carry some of the major aircraft components from across Europe to the FAL to keep the supply chain intact and production running.

 The Beluga XL

-The Beluga has been a faithful servant, but it is being replaced by a new, improved and bigger version based on the Airbus A330, which is longer and wider.
+The Beluga has been a faithful servant, but it is being replaced by a new, improved and bigger version based on the longer and wider Airbus A330.
 The first Beluga XL joined the fleet this summer and has a distinctive face of a whale.
 It is able to transport two wings at once, while the smaller Beluga could only transport one.